facebook/docusaurus/packages/docusaurus-migrate/README.md

 # `@docusaurus/migrate`

-A CLI tool to migrate from older versions of Docusuarus.
+A CLI tool to migrate from older versions of Docusaurus.

 ## Usage